Let your voice be heardWSYC

-The Department of Communication/Journalism at Shippensburg University is one of only three programs in Pennsylvania to receive national journalism accreditation from the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).
+The Department of Communication, Journalism and Media at Shippensburg University is one of only three programs in Pennsylvania to receive national accreditation from the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).

-The department offers an undergraduate degree (Bachelor of Arts in Communication/Journalism) as well as a graduate degree (Master of Science in Communication Studies).
+The department offers an undergraduate degree (Bachelor of Science in Communication, Journalism and Media) as well as a graduate degree (Master of Science in Strategic Communication).

 Our students are prepared for a variety of careers and/or graduate study thanks to: